-Sections 85317 and 85318 of the Political Reform Act (Act)1 address scenarios for the return and transfer of campaign funds after an election.
+Sections 85317 and 85318 of the Act address scenarios for the return and transfer of campaign funds after an election.
 Regulation 18531.2, interpreting Section 85318, requires a candidate to refund contributions raised for a general election if the candidate is defeated in the primary election, or withdraws from the general election.
 However, the regulation does not currently address refunding contributions when a candidate chooses to withdraw from the primary election.
-Staff recommends adding a provision to the regulation explicitly treating withdraw from the primary election the same as defeat in the primary election.
+Staff recommends adding a provision to the regulation explicitly treating withdrawal from the primary election the same as defeat in the primary election and withdrawal from the general election.

 Similarly, Regulation 18537.1 interpreting Section 85317 concerns the "carry over" of campaign funds from a candidate-controlled committee to that candidate's committee for a subsequent election to the same office.
 Section 85317 does not require attribution to specific contributors for the carry over of contributions after a general election.
-However, that section presumes the candidate ran in the election so it does not address the situation where a candidate is elected to office by receiving a majority of votes in the primary election, without advancing to the general election.
+However, that section presumes the candidate ran in the election, so it does not address the situation where a candidate is elected to office by receiving a majority of votes in the primary election, without advancing to the general election, nor does Section 85318 or Regulation 18531.2.
 Staff recommends specifying in regulation what a committee can do with funds in this situation and has identified three options for the Commission's consideration.